xfaith4/SystemDashboard/README.md

    python .\app\app.py
    ```

+   Running `Start-SystemDashboard.ps1` now also opens `http://localhost:15000/` in your default browser.
+Use `.\Start-SystemDashboard.ps1 -NoBrowser` if you need to keep it headless or run inside automation.

 Browse to `http://localhost:5000/` for the analytics dashboard.
 For production you can host the contents of `wwwroot/` (or the Flask app behind IIS) at `http://localhost:8088/` per the project brief.

 ## Unified launch script